How to Prevent Mosquito Lawn Infestations

 Tip 2: Regular Mowing

 Regular mowing is unlikely to cure a mosquito problem that already exists, but it’s a good way to prevent a mosquito problem from occurring.
-If you continuously keep your lawn as short as you can (provided it’s healthy) then mosquitoes will not have as many places to hide, and moisture will have a more difficult time sticking around.
+If you continuously keep your lawn mowed to a healthy length then mosquitoes will not have as many places to hide, and moisture will have a more difficult time sticking around.